mylescarey2019/DormRoommateFinder/UseCases-PsuedoCode.md

    1. survey page loads

-2. user starts on homp page and clicks footer link to /api/student
+2. user starts on home page and clicks footer link to /api/student

    1. browser view is shown with formated JSON data for all students & their survey answer sets